Joe Allison

-Joseph Marion Allison (October 3, 1924 – August 2, 2002) was an American songwriter, radio and television personality, record producer, and country music business executive.
+Joe Marion Allison (October 3, 1924 – August 2, 2002) was an American songwriter, radio and television personality, record producer, and country music business executive.
 Allison won five BMI performance awards for hit singles he wrote and a 2 million performance award for writing "He'll Have to Go".
 He co-founded the Country Music Association.
 CMT called him "one of the most influential figures in the rise of modern country music."

 Early life

 Joe Allison was born in McKinney, Texas in 1924.
 He attended East Van Zandt elementary school in Fort Worth, Texas, followed by McKinney Texas Junior High and high school in Denison, Texas.
 He graduated high school in 1939 and attended junior college in Tishomingo, Oklahoma.